zoeskan/MCB185/unit2-calculations.md

 | `pow(x, y)`           | `x` to the power of `y`
 | `round(x, ndigits=3)` | round off `x` to 3 digits

-What about logarthims and such?
+What about logarithms and such?
 Those are in the math library.
 In order to use those functions you must `import math` in your code.
-Import statments usually go at the top of your program.
+Import statements usually go at the top of your program.
 Try out some of the functions below.

 | Function            | Purpose